Maxence-Labesse/AutoMxL/README.md

 ```

 ### Application methods
-Once you have apply preprocess and select_features, you can apply the same transformations to any iso-structure dataset using follow methods:
+Once you have applied preprocess and select_features, you can apply the same transformations to any iso-structure dataset using following methods:

 ```python
 df_prep = auto_df.preprocess_apply(df, verbose=False)